 South Carolina Bounty Hunter Guide: Requirements and Steps

-South Carolina is home to over 4.8 million people, and as in other states, the safety and security of the state’s residents depend on its corrections system.
-Although using the term “bounty hunter” to describe yourself or your work is not permitted in the state, you can become licensed as a bail bond runner, also known as a runner bondsman.
+South Carolina is home to over 5.1 million people.1 Although using the term “bounty hunter” to describe yourself or your work is not permitted in the state, you can become licensed as a bail bond runner, also known as a runner bondsman.
 Bail bond runners perform similar work to that of bounty hunters, locating, investigating, and apprehending fugitives who have skipped bail.
 If you are interested in a career tracking fugitives, follow the steps outlined below to become a bail bond runner in South Carolina.

-Requirements for Prospective Bail Bond Runners and Bondsmen in South Carolina
+Requirements for Prospective Bail Bond Runners in South Carolina

-Runner bondsmen in South Carolina must be licensed by the state’s Department of Insurance, which sets specific requirements for eligibility.
+Runner bondsmen in South Carolina must be licensed by the South Carolina Department of Insurance (SCDOI), which sets specific requirements for eligibility.
 Candidates must:

 - Be a resident of South Carolina